 Also called "cradle dolls' because they are given to Hopi infants, Putsqatihut or flat dolls are the very oldest form of katsinas dolls among the Hopi.
 After a child has gone through his or her naming ceremony 20 days after birth, the first one received is the Hahay'i wuuhti or katsina grandmother.
 The next is the katsinmana or katsina maiden.
 After that they may receive any katsina doll.
 The katsinas themselves carve them for the young girls who continue to receive them (usually more fully formed and detailed ones as they grow older) until they are initiated into the Hopi Katsina Society.

-The two katsinas at left were made by Justice “juice” Tso, each one is $80.
-From left to right: Saiastasana or Longhorn katsina is 8.25 inches high to the top of the head.
-The Zuni warrior at far right measures 9.25 inches high to the feather tip.
+By Justice “juice” Tso, a Saiastasana or Longhorn katsina is 8.25 inches high to the top of the head and $80.
 A Hahay’iwuuhti or Grandmother katsina by Qöyangnuvtu Mowa, she is 6 5/8 inches high to the top of her head and $75.
+A Tewaquaptwa style doll** by Ryon Polequaptewa, this one is 10.75 inches high and $150.
 (ALL in SANTA FE)

 Each of these are by Larry Melendez, of the Butterfly Clan from the village of Sitsom’ovi on First Mesa.
 They average by 5.5 inches tall and each is $30.
 From left to right, top to bottom: Two Qöqölö (yellow for south and black for north), frog, two different feathered Taawa/Sun, and a Hahai Wuuhti.
 (TUCSON)